lupyuen/newlib/README.md

 to make it much smaller for tiny embedded systems.
 There's debian packaging which builds for arm-none-eabi targets.

+### About github.com/lupyuen/newlib

+This fork `github.com/lupyuen/newlib` was created to allow building under PlatformIO and with CODAL to support MakeCode for STM32 Blue Pill.
+See https://github.com/lupyuen/codal-libopencm3

+The files and folders added in this fork:

+1. `library.json` for PlatformIO support

+1. `scripts` folder for CODAL build

+1. `build-arm-none-eabi` folder for CODAL build

+1. `include/newlib-force.h` to force newlib to be linked

 ### Selecting newlib options

 I've tried to expose all of the same code selection options that are